Skip to content

 size_t safe_str_format(char* dst, size_t dst_size, const char* format, ...);

-Hint: safe_str_copy can be implemented based on strncpy, but must guarantee termination; safe_str_cat needs to first calculate the current length of the destination string, then calculate the remaining available space; safe_str_format can be implemented directly using vsnprintf.
+Hint: We can implement safe_str_copy based on strncpy, but we must ensure null termination.
+For safe_str_cat, we need to calculate the current length of the destination string first, then determine the remaining available space.
+We can implement safe_str_format directly using vsnprintf.

 Exercise 2: String Splitting Function

-Implement a function that splits a string by a delimiter:
+Implement a function that splits a string based on a delimiter:

 c